SOlaCoder005/coca-women-wellness/README.md

 ### 5.1 Languages

 - **HTML** – Supported the core structure of the website.

 - **CSS** – Supported the styling elements on the website.

-- **JavaScript** - Supported specific functionalities within the site (e.g. the navigation bar on the website)
+- **JavaScript** - Supported specific functionalities within the site (e.g. the navigation bar on the website).

 - **JQuery** – Supported specific functionalities (e.g. the scroll features on the website) within the site through simplifying ‘Document Object Model’ (DOM) manipulation (Developer.mozilla.org, 2021).

 ### 5.2 Libraries, Resources and Tools